GilLeibo/Computer-Vision-Project/README.md

 You will also be requested to enter your Jetson sudo password.
 This information is needed to switch between power modes.

 The output of this script will be placed in a new folder named "tegrastats_recordings" which will be placed in mmsegmentation folder.
 The output will include the following files:

-For each network:
+For each network:<br>
-	tegrastats recording in txt file
+	> tegrastats recording in txt file<br>
-	Excel file of System time, RAM in use and GPU power consumption Graph of RAM used VS time
+	Excel file of System time, RAM in use and GPU power consumption<br>
+	Graph of RAM used VS time<br>
-	Graph of GPU power consumption VS time
+	Graph of GPU power consumption VS time<br>
 Inferences data - txt and Excel file which organizes the AVG RAM consumption and AVG GPU power consumption for each of the networks and each power mode.